 It’s funny how dogs know the inside of folks better than other folks do, isn’t it? – Eleanor H. Porter

 A relatively new breed of dog, the Cesky (pronounced chess-key) Terrier was created in the mid-twentieth century in Czechoslovakia.
+He was originally called the Bohemian Terrier.

 Geneticist Frantisek Horak crossed the Scottish Terrier with the Sealyham Terrier to produce a small, short-legged hunting terrier.
 Bred to go to ground hunting fox, badger, and other vermin, the Cesky Terrier can follow its quarry into burrows that are too small for other terriers.